gothinkster/realworld/README.md

 ### See how *the exact same* Medium.com clone (called [Conduit](https://demo.realworld.io)) is built using any of our supported [frontends](#frontends) and  [backends](#backends).
 Yes, you can mix and match them, because **they all adhere to the same [API spec](spec/)** 😮😎

-While most demos/tutorials provide an excellent cursory glance at a framework's capabilities, they typically don't convey the knowledge & perspective required to actually build "real" applications with it.
+While most "todo" demos provide an excellent cursory glance at a framework's capabilities, they typically don't convey the knowledge & perspective required to actually build "real" applications with it.

 RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called "[Conduit](https://demo.realworld.io)".